tjulym/Chiron/README.md

 This module produces the orchestrator code of `wraps` based on the result of `Scheduler`.
 The details can be found in [Generator](https://github.com/tjulym/Chiron/tree/main/Generator).

-## Envaluation
+## Evaluation
 This sections contains a simple instruction for replaying our evaluation.
-The details can be found in [Envaluation](https://github.com/tjulym/Chiron/tree/main/Envaluation).
+The details can be found in [Envaluation](https://github.com/tjulym/Chiron/tree/main/Evaluation).